omeka/omeka-s-enduser/docs/modules/datacleaning.md

 - **Target data type:** Select the data type that corrections will be stored as.
 You do not need to select a target if it is the same as the data type above.
 This dropdown includes standard data types for Omeka S, as well as any additional data types added by other modules, for example Numeric Data Types.

-Once you have entered information in all relevant fields, click the Submit button in the upper right corner.
+Once you have entered information in all relevant fields, click the "Submit" button in the upper right corner.

-You can exit out at any time by clicking the Cancel button.
+You can exit out at any time by clicking the "Cancel" button.

 ![The Prepare Audit screen with Items set as the Resource Type; a Resource Query for Item set Events; the Property set to Schema:location; the Audit column set to value_resource_id;  and the Data type set to Resource](../modules/modulesfiles/datacleaning_prepareAudit.png)